ovh/manager/packages/components/ng-at-internet/README.md

 $ yarn test
 ```

+## Related

+- [ng-at-internet-ui-router-plugin](https://github.com/ovh-ux/ng-at-internet-ui-router-plugin) - Plugin for AT Internet when using UI-Router

 ## Contributing

 Always feel free to help out!
 Whether it's [filing bugs and feature requests](https://github.com/ovh-ux/ng-at-internet/issues/new) or working on some of the [open issues](https://github.com/ovh-ux/ng-at-internet/issues), our [contributing guide](CONTRIBUTING.md) will help get you started.